Biden, Lapid discuss Iran, integrating Israel in Middle East

 He’s also scheduled to meet with U.S. athletes participating in the Maccabiah Games.
 Also known as the “Jewish Olympics,” it’s the country’s largest sporting event and held every four years for Israeli and Jewish athletes from all over world.

 Megerian reported from Washington.
-Associated Press writers Aamer Madhani in Jerusalem and Darlene Superville in Washington contributed to this report.
+Associated Press writers Josef Federman in Jerusalem and Darlene Superville in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.